djomo-moungoue/PowerShellScripting/README.md

 ## Important Notions
 A PowerShell (PS1) script is runned sequentially from the top to the buttom

-The naming convention of PowerShell scripts is CamelCase.
+The naming convention of PowerShell scripts is:
+- CamelCase for variables and methods.
+Ex: GetType()
+- Camel-Case for type names.
+Ex: Get-LocalUser

 Everything is an object in PowerShell.

-Always use the `select-object` command to filter object properties before using the `where-object` command to filter property values.
+Always use the `Select-Object` command to filter object properties before using the `where-object` command to filter property values.

 The comparison operators in PowerShell are case insensitive.
 Add a prefix `c` to make a case sensitive comparison.
 Example: -eq is a case insensitve equality. -ceq is a case sensitive equality